 Coma is a state of prolonged unconsciousness that can be caused by a variety of problems — traumatic head injury, stroke, brain tumor, drug or alcohol intoxication, or even an underlying illness, such as diabetes or an infection.

 Coma is a medical emergency.
 Swift action is needed to preserve life and brain function.
-Doctors typically order a battery of blood tests and a brain CT scan to try to determine what's causing coma so that proper treatment can begin.
+Doctors normally order a battery of blood tests and a brain CT scan to try to determine what's causing the coma so that proper treatment can begin.

 Comas seldom last longer than several weeks.
-People who are unconscious for longer than that can transition to a persistent vegetative state.
-Depending on the cause of coma, people who are in a persistent vegetative state for more than three years are extremely unlikely to awaken.
+People who are unconscious for a longer period of time may transition to a persistent vegetative state.
+Depending on the cause of coma, people who are in a persistent vegetative state for more than one year are extremely unlikely to awaken.

 The signs and symptoms of coma commonly include:

 Many types of problems can cause coma.
 Some examples are:

 Although many people gradually recover from coma, others enter a vegetative state or die.
 Some people who recover from a coma may have major or minor disabilities.

 Complications may develop during coma, including pressure sores, bladder infections and other problems.

 Coma is an emergency medical condition.
 If you are with a person who develops signs and symptoms of coma, call 911 or your local emergency number immediately.